otifsolutions/laravel-airtime/README.md

 ## D Tone
-The service has the same concept behind, it is used to send `topup/balance` to devices.
+The service has the same concept behind, it is used to send `topup/balance` to users.